 Georgia Power offers several programs to help residents and businesses save money and improve their comfort with energy efficiency.
 These include:

-- The Home Energy Efficiency Assistance Program – This income-qualified program offers free improvements like air sealing, duct sealing, attic insulation, HVAC cleaning and service, and installation of smart thermostats and LED light bulbs.
+- Energy Assistance for Savings and Efficiency (EASE) Program – This income-qualified program offers free improvements like air sealing, duct sealing, attic insulation, HVAC cleaning and service, and installation of smart thermostats and LED light bulbs.

 - Hope Works – This income-qualified program for seniors offers free energy efficiency improvements like air sealing, duct sealing, floor insulation, and LED lightbulbs, as well as emergency replacements for furnaces and water heaters.

 - Residential Rebates – Residential customers can receive rebates for making energy efficient improvements to their home, like adding attic insulation, purchasing a heat pump water heater, or installing LED bulbs.